himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 #### Deploy to Webserver

-Our deployment step will be another shell command, so I've actually added it as another build step.
-So, add another **Execute shell**.
-I used rsync to copy the build files to the nginx webserver:
+For deployment, I used rsync to copy the build files to the nginx webserver.
+This step will be another shell command, so I've actually added it as another "build" step.
+Add another **Execute shell** and paste the following command inside the text box (again, changing the url):

 ```bash
 rsync -r "$WORKSPACE/public/" ryan@10.1.1.77:/usr/share/nginx/html/
 ```

-I used the jenkins `$WORKSPACE` variable to get the location of this build, and was able to append the `public` directory to that, since we defined it with the `-d` flag in the hugo build step above.
-This will copy the generated website, to the webserver to be served.
+I used the jenkins `$WORKSPACE` variable to get the location of the build, and was able to append the `public` directory to that, since we defined it with the `-d` flag in the hugo build step above.
+This will copy the generated website, to the webserver.

-Hit **Save**, and test it out by hitting the **Build Now** link on the left.
-If the build is successfull, check the nginx website to see if the website is deployed!
+Hit **Save**, and test it out by clicking the **Build Now** link on the left.
+If the build is successfull, check the nginx website to see if the website was deployed!

 *Note: If it doesn't work, double check all permissions and credentials between accounts and servers.*